-Tuition and Education Credit certificates are available at the end of February on the Student Web Service (www.acorn.utoronto.ca or www.rosi.utoronto.ca) which students may view and print as needed.
+Tuition and Education Credit certificates are available at the end of February on ACORN (www. acorn.utoronto.ca) which students may view and print as needed.
 There is a \$5 charge for replacement certificates prepared by the University.

 LATE REGISTRATION FEE